 01. Gorai beach

-Gorai beach is a famous picnic spot surrounded by villages of Manori, Uttan, Dongri & Marve.
+Gorai beach is a famous picnic spot surrounded by Manori, Uttan, Dongri & Marve villages.

 It is also very close to Essel world and The Global Vipassana Pagoda.
-Couples and families prefer this beach as it’s very easily accessible from Bhaydar, Borivali, and Malad.
+Couples and families prefer this beach as it’s accessible from Bhaydar, Borivali, and Malad.

-Gorai is one of the cleanest and safest beaches in Mumbai and a great choice for those looking for a peaceful weekend getaway from the hustle and bustle of Mumbai.
+Gorai is one of the cleanest and safest beaches in Mumbai and an excellent choice for those looking for a peaceful weekend getaway from the hustle and bustle of Mumbai.

 There are several cottages and resorts available for overnight stays.
-Some cottages are very close to the beach.
+Some houses are very close to the beach.